-As part of the Applicant's effort to minimize stream impacts, another proposed change to the 2006 ZMA Application Plan is the elimination of the vehicular connection to Phase 1 and any future vehicular connection to TMP 32-49H to the north.
+As part of the Applicant's effort to minimize stream impacts, another proposed change to the 2006 ZMA Application Plan is the elimination of the vehicular connection to Phase 1 and any future connection to TMP 32-49H to the north.
 This change will consolidate all stream impacts within the parcel to the northern branch of the stream.
 It eliminates additional impacts to the northern branch of the stream and any impacts to the southern branch of the stream, which would be required for vehicular connections.
-(No vehicular connection was provided for on the property to the north (TMP 32-49H), so a vehicular connection to Deerwood is no longer possible.)
+Further, as described below, a vehicular connection through Phase I is not desirable to the Phase 1 residents, and no vehicular connection was provided for on the property to the north (TMP 32-49H).